V3rt3Xk3/cloud_bioinformatics_toolbox/_BackendDocs/BackendTodo.md

 ## TODO

-* Fix the De Morgen problem at removing old refreshTokens //BUG: This is a data trash problem. - Remove old refreshTokens
-* Implement a JWT token white and black list. //VULN: Thre refreshToken sniffing attack could be mitigated this way, not solved, but mitigated.
 * Implement Google Oauth2
   * Make user able to register and login with GMail!
 * Use bcrypt for hashing, both passwords and both accessTokens. //VULN: This could be a vulnerability.
 Waiting for implementation. - Mark if Done